Michael Rysbrack (self portrait)

-I just read an article on Marketing Prof’s about a technique that will make it easier for us musicians to get new and existing fans to like, share and maybe even buy more of our music and merch.
+I just read an article on Marketing Prof's about a technique that will make it easier for you to get more likes, shares and maybe even some more music and merch sales.

 Once you get someone to take an action, you have a nearly 100% chance to get them to take another action immediately following that action.